mleczek/laravel-rest/readme.md

 ## Usage

 ### Query params
-Supplied by the customer control the format of the response most often by narrowing result.
+Supplied by the client.
+They control the format of the response most often by narrowing result.

 #### With
 Include related data in response: